 There are also files that you need to be aware of.
 In the conf directory there are the nutch-default.xml, the nutch-site.xml, the hadoop-default.xml and the hadoop-site.xml.
 The nutch-default.xml file holds all of the default options for nutch, the hadoop-default.xml file does the same for hadoop.
 To override any of these options, we copy the properties to their respective \-site.xml files and change their values.
-Below I will give you an example hadoop-site.xml file and later a nutch-site.xml file.
+Previously we had all the hadoop configuration in a file called hadoop-site.xml but recent versions have put hadoop related config in different files: